Making a Cyanotype.

 Rinse the Print

 Rinse the paper in cool water until the water runs clear.
 The blue color will intensify as it washes.
+Adding a little bit of hydrogen peroxide to the wash will also intensify the blue colors.

 First Drying